claudiosanches/social-count-plus/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Display the counting data of Twitter, Facebook, YouTube, Instagram, SoundCloud, Steam Community, posts and comments.
+Display the counting data of Twitter, Facebook, YouTube, Instagram, Steam Community, SoundCloud posts and comments.

 ## Description ##

-The Social Count Plus performs counting Twitter followers, Facebook fans, YouTube subscribers, Google Plus page followers, Instagram followers, SoundCloud follwers, Steam Community group members, number of posts and comments.
+The Social Count Plus performs counting Twitter followers, Facebook fans, YouTube subscribers, Google Plus page followers, Instagram followers, Steam Community group members, SoundCloud follwers, number of posts and comments.

 You can view this information via a widget (with account options models icons) or Shortcodes (to be used in posts and pages) or by functions in PHP.